 As always: If you make this recipe, let us know what you think by rating it and leaving a comment below.
 And post a pic on Instagram too—tag @give_recipe so we can see!

-Turkish ice cream has a chewy and elastic texture and an aromatic flavor coming from salep.
+Turkish ice cream has a chewy and stretchy texture with a natural aromatic flavor coming from salep powder.
 No ice cream maker is needed for this recipe!

 - Prep Time: 10 minutes